Do you need a tenant for a rental in Burke?

 Many of our new rentals in Burke have tenants in place.
 If so, great we're happy to acclimate your tenant into our system.

-If you're curious about our process for transitioning a tenant to our property management system we're eager to talk about what we do.
+If you're curious about our process for transitioning a tenant to our property management system we're proud to explain what we do.

 -